Current Big Bear Road Conditions

 R-3: Chains required – ALL VEHICLES – no exceptions.

+IT’S THE LAW: Carry tire chains at all times during winter travel in the mountains.
 SNOW PLAY ON OR NEAR ROADWAYS IS VERY DANGEROUS – DON’T DO IT! – DON’T RISK IT!